Katima Mulilo Bridge

 The Katima Mulilo Bridge (also known as Bridge 508 in the Namibian Bridge Register) carries the TransCaprivi Highway over the Zambezi River between Katima Mulilo, Namibia and Sesheke, Zambia.
 It is a road bridge, completed in 2004, 900 metres long and with 19 spans.
-It links Namibia's Trans–Caprivi Highway to the Zambian road network, forming a section of the trade route from south-central Africa to the Atlantic known as the Walvis Bay Corridor (Walvis Bay-Ndola-Lubumbashi Development Road).
+It links Namibia's Trans–Caprivi Highway to the Zambian road network, forming a section of the trade route from south-central Africa to the Atlantic known as the Walvis Bay-Ndola-Lubumbashi Development Road.
 It also carries tourist traffic.

 Requirement for the bridge

 Pedestrians and passenger vehicles used to cross the river nearby by ferry.
 Plans for the bridge, the only one over the Zambezi for hundreds of kilometers, were first considered in Namibia in 1982, and the number 508 was allocated to the project.
 However, the occupying South African government was opposed to the project and considered it an act of high treason to build a bridge to independent, racially not segregated, Zambia.

 The initiator of the planning, Klaus Dierks, was subsequently dismissed as Chief Bridge Engineer of the territory.

 Only after Namibian independence was planning resumed in 1990.
 The bridge was built entirely on Zambian soil because Zambia was a least developed country at the time and thus qualified for a grant to build it, while Namibia did not have this status and would have had to repay a loan.
 Today, this bridge is part of Zambia's M10 Road (Livingstone-Mongu Road).

 It is a major point on the Walvis Bay-Ndola-Lubumbashi Development Road.